No products in the cart.

 - Measure and cut pieces of cotton cord to use for crab “legs”

-Using the measuring guides that come with the template, cut your pieces of cotton cord to size
+Using the measuring guides that come with the free pattern, cut your pieces of cotton cord to size

 - Knot each cotton cord

 To keep your crab “legs” in place after they’re sewn, and give the illusion of jointed legs, knot the ends of each cotton cord piece.
 Tie an extra knot in the middle for all pieces except those you’ll use for your pincers.

 - Pin your crab patterns to both pieces of fabric to easily cut out